IntCDC/VisuAlFroG/docs/DeveloperGuide.md

 ## Setup Entity Framework

 - Install `EntityFramework` via NuGet Package Manager for the respective project.
-  The actual startup (currently *WPFApplication*) project also needs `EntityFramework` to be installed.
+  The actual startup project also needs `EntityFramework` to be installed.
 - Open file `App.config` and add the following content below the `<configuration>` tag *(-> replace 'myContext' with appropriate context name)*

 ```XML